 Cash Flows from Investing Activities

-The Company has various lines of credit, financing arrangements, and other forms of bank debt in the U.S. and various foreign locations to fund the short-term working capital, foreign exchange, overdraft, and letter of credit needs of its wholly owned subsidiaries.
-Outstanding borrowings under such forms of debt at the end of fiscal 2023 was $70.6 million.
+The Company has various lines of credit, financing arrangements and other forms of bank debt in the U.S. and various foreign locations to fund working capital including purchases of inventories, foreign exchange, overdraft, and letter of credit needs of its wholly owned subsidiaries.
+Outstanding borrowings under such forms of debt at the end of fiscal 2022 was $174.6 million.

-As an alternative form of liquidity outside of the United States, the Company sells certain of its trade accounts receivable on a non-recourse basis to financial institutions pursuant to factoring agreements.
+As an alternative form of financing outside of the United States, the Company sells certain of its trade accounts receivable on a non-recourse basis to third-party financial institutions pursuant to factoring agreements.
 The Company accounts for these transactions as sales of receivables and presents cash proceeds as cash provided by operating activities in the consolidated statements of cash flows.
-Factoring fees for the sales of trade accounts receivable are recorded within “Interest and other financing expenses, net” and were not material to the consolidated financial statements.
+Factoring fees for the sales of trade accounts receivables are recorded within “Interest and other financing expenses, net” and are not material.

 Covenants and Conditions

-The Company’s Credit Facility contains certain covenants with various limitations on debt incurrence, share repurchases, dividends, investments and capital expenditures, and also includes financial covenant requiring the Company to maintain a leverage ratio below a certain threshold.
-The Company was in compliance with all such covenants as of July 1, 2023.
+The Company’s Credit Facility contains certain covenants with various limitations on debt incurrence, share repurchases, dividends, investments and capital expenditures, and also includes financial covenants requiring the Company to maintain minimum interest coverage and leverage ratios.
+The Company was in compliance with all such covenants as of July 2, 2022.